tumagonx/nwjs_docs_old/Window.md

 This includes multiple functions to manipulate the cookies.
 The API is defined in the same way as [Chrome Extensions'](http://developer.chrome.com/extensions/cookies.html). node-webkit supports the `get`, `getAll`, `remove` and `set` methods; `onChanged` event (supporting both `addListener` and `removeListener` function on this event).

 And anything related to `CookieStore` in the Chrome extension API is not supported, because there is only one global cookie store in node-webkit apps.

+### Window.eval(frame, script)
+_Since v0.9.0_
+Execute a piece of JavaScript in the window, if `frame` argument is null, or in the context of an iframe, if `frame` is an iframe object.
+The `script` argument is the content of the JavaScript source code.

 ## Events